 Now it’s time to shape your sound with the tone knobs.
 This part is up to personal preference, so no one right answer exists here.
 You have to experiment until you find something that sounds good for what you do.
 If you have the perfect guitar and amp, then it should only require some light tweaking.

-You don’t want to overshadow the lead player, and so a properly dialed in sound for rhythm is very important.
+You don’t want to overshadow the lead player, so a properly dialed-in sound for rhythm is very important.

 Be sure to also consider your pickup selection and the setting of the guitar tone knob.
 These features exist to help you get a great rhythm tone.
 Be sure to use them as well.

-A great example of where the mid-range is important for rhythm guitar tone comes from AC/DC’s song “Thunderstruck.”
-You will notice that both parts use almost exclusively the same notes.
+A great example of where midrange is important for rhythm tone is AC/DC’s Thunderstruck.
+You will notice that both parts use almost only the same notes.
 But Angus uses a higher output pickup and cranks his amp to achieve a distinct tone.

-The rhythm part, however, uses a lower output pickup and has the Mid-range dialed up between 8 and 10.
+The rhythm part uses a lower output pickup and has the midrange dialed up between 8 and 10.

 4. Rhythm Effects

 Effect pedals can be used to add that special touch to your rhythm guitar parts.
-An overdrive pedal in particular works well because it helps fill out the sound and add a bit of extra grit, which makes you stand out from the other instruments.
+An overdrive pedal in particular works well because it helps fill out the sound.
+It add a bit of extra grit, which makes you stand out from the other instruments.